-“Captain Beefcake to the bridge!”This international crew may have been assembled with to prevent any one country claiming the moon for their own but it doesn’t stop tensions from forming between the astronauts; Russian geologist Feodor Orloff (Tom Conway) boasts about his countries contributions to science and the space program, this quickly gets on everyone’s nerves and can almost be considered a precursor to the Chekov character from Star Trek.
-Then there is the soon to be revealed secret that Erich Heinrich (John Wengraf), who designed the spacecraft, and is actually the son of a Nazi war criminal responsible for the death of fellow astronaut and Israeli born David Ruskin’s (Richard Weber) entire family during the Holocaust.
+“Captain Beefcake to the bridge!”This international crew may have been assembled with idea to prevent any one country claiming the moon for their own but it doesn’t stop tensions from forming between the astronauts; Russian geologist Feodor Orloff (Tom Conway) boasts about his countries contributions to science and the space program, this quickly gets on everyone’s nerves and can almost be considered a precursor to the Chekov character from Star Trek.
+Then there is the soon to be revealed secret that Erich Heinrich (John Wengraf), who designed the spacecraft and is actually the son of a Nazi war criminal who was responsible for the death of fellow astronaut and Israeli born David Ruskin’s (Richard Weber) entire family during the Holocaust.
 Did the International Space Order not do background checks before picking this crew?
-Sure Heinrich isn’t responsible for the sins of his father but sticking him on a crew with a Holocaust survivor seems a tad insensitive.
-Of course personal drama isn’t the only thing threatening the stability of this mission as mere hours out into space Lunar Eagle 1 is flying into a “meteor cluster” (Science Note: The movie keeps on calling these celestial bodies “meteors” when they are in fact asteroids as they only become meteors when they enter the atmosphere) but luckily their ship is outfitted with something called “penetration rockets” which can to destroy any oncoming threat that they aren't able to outmaneuver.
+Sure Heinrich isn’t responsible for the sins of his father but sticking him on a crew with a Holocaust survivor seems a little bit insensitive.
+Of course personal drama isn’t the only thing threatening the stability of this mission as mere hours into space Lunar Eagle 1 is found flying into a “meteor cluster” (Science Note: The movie keeps on calling these celestial bodies “meteors” when they are in fact asteroids as they only become meteors when they enter the atmosphere) but luckily their ship is outfitted with something called “penetration rockets” which can destroy oncoming threats, or at least any that they aren't able to outmaneuver.

 Note: I hope you like this shot of Lunar Eagle 1 rocketing through space because it gets used ad nauseam throughout the film, and which is also not helped by the fact that you can see the stars through the ship’s hull.

-Is the air on the moon some kind of weird aphrodisiac?The movie had not bothered to set up an kind of previous relationship between Bomark and Hamid so their sudden passionate embrace comes completely out of left-field and is almost as out of place as the idea of air on the Moon, but before we can question the morality of two professionals acting in such a manner the pair walk hand-in-hand deeper into the cave when some strange alien presence then seals the cave entrance behind them with a wall of impenetrable ice.
-Well the old chestnut of “It’s aliens” is as good an explanation to the bizarre goings on in this movie as we are ever going to get because at this point 12 to the Moon leaves behind an semblance of logic and sense.
+Is the air on the moon some kind of weird aphrodisiac?The movie had not bothered to set up an kind of previous relationship between Bomark and Hamid, so their sudden passionate embrace comes completely out of left-field, and it's almost as out of place as the idea of air on the Moon, but before we can question the morality of two professionals acting in such a manner the pair walk hand-in-hand deeper into the cave, when some strange alien presence then seals the cave entrance behind them with a wall of impenetrable ice.
+Well the old chestnut of “It’s aliens” is as good an explanation to the bizarre goings on in this movie as we are ever going to get, because at this point 12 to the Moon leaves behind an semblance of logic and sense.

 • The crew are routinely bombarded by meteorites but their “Metal meteorite deflectors” keeps them safe.